serkankas/JavaScript_Notes/Core_JavaScript.md

 1. Test 2 -> This output comes from global declared variable inside the main javascript file.
 But called inside the __nonGlobalScope__ function.
 1. Test 2 -> This one is captured from main javascript file.
 As you can see here, global variable nameVar doesn't manipulated from __isItGlobal__ function.
 1. Test 3 -> This output captured from main javascript file with declaration in global scope.
+1. Test 5 -> We declare this one without keyword of var/let which makes this variable global accessable for every functions.
 1. Reference Error -> This one gives error since there is no __localVar__ definition in main javascript.
 Which mean local variable is out of scope.